wawa2016-here/World-Script/README.md

 feel free to improve this.
 The .WSC file is Short for World Script Custom.
 Who knows the possibilities of this you could make some dialogue.
+Also, a good thing about this is that if there is an error on one line it will run the rest of the code.

        Copyright 2026 wawa2016-here